 Online rental agencies

 Online rental agencies manage the whole rental process and are probably the safest service on the market.
 They contact the landlord, check the property before renting it, and arrange viewings for potential tenants.
 They also provide assistance with the contract and the house insurance.
+Agencies that we recommend are:

 Rental websites provide a service where landlords can sign up and post property ads.
 These websites usually perform some sort of validation in order to avoid frauds but are generally not as scrupulous as online rental agencies.